goszpeti/conan_explorer/README.md

 Features:
 - configurable layout (tabs and applications) with json file
+- can also open files with their associated default program
 - installs all referenced packages automatically
 - automatic settings resolution for your platform
+- compatible with a wide range of conan versions (from 1.16 onwards)
 - integrated console for information an packages and config file
 - installable with pip